-When it comes to preparing for disasters, especially long-term economic disasters where paper currency becomes useless, bartering is a preparedness skill that could come in very handy.
-Those who do it well will help ensure their ability to thrive in a post-collapse world.
+When it comes to preparing for disasters, especially long-term economic disasters where paper currency either loses its value or even worse, becomes completely unusable, bartering is a preparedness skill that could come in very handy.
+Those who like to dicker and know how to negotiate are going to have a valuable skill that helps ensure their ability to thrive in a post-collapse world.

-If you’re fully stocked and prepared to survive, you need to start thinking about stockpiling some popular bartering items for those times when paper currency may be unusable.
+If you’re fully stocked and prepared to survive, then you need to put some serious thought and effort into stockpiling some popular bartering items for those times when paper currency becomes worthless.

 What are the best bartering goods to stock up on before things go bad?